jashandeep1995/Restaurant_TableReservation/README.md

 d.
 Allow the customer to edit/create his personal account (membership)

-- Here customer can create his new account or he can edit his personal information from the existing account.
+- Customer can create his new account or he can edit his personal information from the existing account.

 e.
 Allow customer an option to change his password